Penglai-Enclave/Penglai-doc/source/Penglai-manual/User-Manual-TVM.md

   int PLenclave_run(struct PLenclave *PLenclave)
   ```

-  +  Description: Run the enclave.
+  + Description: Run an enclave, this function will not return unless (1) enclave is finished, stopped or destroyed, (2) enclave triggers an ocall which needs to be handled in the user mode (host).
   + Parameter:
     + PLenclave: Enclave structure used in the host program.